jameyquinn/jameyquinn.github.io/README.md

 ### Decision-making

 I haven't always had a section on deciding.
 However, in the last few years, I've noticed that team decisions have a way of degrading trust or silencing voices when we default to "single option presented --> discussion --> 'does anyone disagree?'"
 Engineers sometimes fall into the trap of thinking that everyone feels free to say "no".
-Group-think
+Group-think.

 I expect you to have an opinion.
 If you don't have an opinion, you are not useful in the decision making process.
 Come prepared!

+If you can't or won't decide, I will.

-When we have decisions that have to be made on behalf of others, we must have concensus or accept someone else's decision.
-On small teams, this means we have to have a way to decide things - or said another way - decide how to decide!
+When we have decisions that have to be made on behalf of others, we should have concensus or simply accept someone else deciding for us.
+On small and large teams, this means we have to have a way to decide things - or said another way - decide how to decide!
 However, before being confronted with the difficult decision, it's a useful exercise to have teams discuss their ideal ways of creating and acknowledging consensus.

-Primary: who should decide?
+*Primary*: who should decide?
-Secondary: who will decide?
+*Secondary*: who will decide?

 1. by when?
 1. considering what alternatives?